eclipse-kuksa/kuksa.cloud/kuksa.appstore/readMe.md

 ## Key Features for this version
 * Vaadin UI based Spring Boot application
-* Used MariaDB as DBMS.
-MariaDB is an open source database forked from MySQL.
+* Used H2 as DBMS.
 * Supported Kuksa App Store account types are system admin and regular user
 * Kuksa App Store user accounts are unique and must be same as vehicle platform and cloud user accounts
 * User and app CRUD operations by system admin account